 The 737-200 should, by every economic measure, be extinct.
 Its JT8D engines burn roughly 20 per cent more fuel per seat-mile than a CFM56-7B-powered 737-800 of equivalent size.
 Its noise signature is far higher than any modern airliner.
 And spare-part inventories for the airframe peaked around 2005 and have been shrinking ever since.

 It is one of those design choices that has outlived its own logic.
 The clamshell was the cheap answer in 1963.
 It became the standard answer for two decades.
 It was replaced in 1984.
 And it is now, in 2026, the principal reason a fifty-year-old Boeing airliner can still earn revenue on routes where no younger Boeing can fly.
-The geometry that constrained the 737-200’s reverser at its launch is also the geometry that lets it keep operating somewhere a CFM56-powered aircraft can never go: a 4,000-foot gravel strip in Inukjuak, with an engine slung so low that a deployed clamshell is almost in contact with the surface itself.
+The geometry that constrained the 737-200’s reverser at its launch is also the geometry that lets it keep operating somewhere a CFM56-powered aircraft can never go: a short gravel strip in Inukjuak, with an engine slung so low that a deployed clamshell is almost in contact with the surface itself.

 0 Comments